How to Export Windows Live Mail to Outlook & Office 365?

 Steps to Export Windows Live Mail to Outlook

-1. Install and launch the tool, then open the Desktop Email Clients option and pick your configured Windows Live Mail profile.
+- Install and launch the tool, then open the Desktop Email Clients option and pick your configured Windows Live Mail profile.

-2. Let the tool scan the profile, then check the preview panel to confirm the right folders are selected.
+- Let the tool scan the profile, then check the preview panel to confirm the right folders are selected.

-4. Click Save to run the migration.
-The tool moves your WLM mail with attachments and folder layout intact, ready to import into Outlook 2019, 2016, 2013, 2010, or Office 365.
+- Click Save to run the migration.
+The tool moves your WLM mail with attachments and folder layout intact, ready for Outlook 2019, 2016, 2013, 2010 or Office 365.

 Features of the Automatic Tool